-The Council on Anthropology and Education (CAE), a section of the American Anthropological Association (AAA), is pleased to announce the eighth year of the CAE Presidential Fellows Program.
+The Council on Anthropology and Education (CAE), a section of the American Anthropological Association (AAA), is pleased to announce the ninth year of the CAE Presidential Fellows Program.
 These fellowships are intended to support professional development and mentoring in the field of educational anthropology for scholars early in their academic careers.
 The program now proudly bears the name of educational anthropologist Concha Delgado Gaitán, and CAE has set up an endowment fund for this program.

-Up to eight (8) fellowships will be awarded for the 2017-2018 academic year.
+Up to eight fellowships will be awarded for the 2018-2019 academic year.
+Each fellowship includes:

 - Participation in a professional learning community with the new cohort and previous presidential fellows and mentors.

-- A $300 travel grant to be used to attend the November 2017 Annual Meeting of the American Anthropological Association.
+- A $300 travel grant to be used to attend the November 2018 Annual Meeting of the American Anthropological Association.

-APPLICATION PROCEDURE: Applicants should submit the following materials:
+Application Procedure: Applicants should submit the following materials:

 - Updated curriculum vita.

-SELECTION PROCEDURE: Applications will be reviewed by a selection committee of established CAE scholars, chaired by the past-president of CAE.
+Selection procedure: Applications will be reviewed by a selection committee of established CAE scholars, chaired by the past-president of CAE.
 The review process takes into account the quality of the application, the fit between CAE’s mission and the applicant’s work, and the need for mentoring.
 Within each cohort, the reviewers try to ensure a broad range of interests.